Back

 The three books of wisdom literature share attitudes and assumptions but differ in their conclusions: Proverbs makes confident statements about the world and its workings that are flatly contradicted by Job and Ecclesiastes.
 Wisdom literature from Sumeria and Babylonia can be dated to the third millennium BCE.
 Several texts from ancient Mesopotamia and Egypt offer parallels to Job, and while it is impossible to tell whether the author of Job was influenced by any of them, their existence suggests that the author was the recipient of a long tradition of reflection on the existence of inexplicable suffering.

 The Book of Job is an investigation of the problem of divine justice.
 This problem, known in theology as the problem of evil or theodicy, can be rephrased as a question: "Why do the righteous suffer?"
 The conventional answer in ancient Israel was that God rewards virtue and punishes sin (the principle known as "retributive justice").
-This assumes a world in which human choices and actions are morally significant, but experience demonstrates that suffering is frequently unmerited.
+According to this view the moral status of human choices and actions is consequential, but experience demonstrates that suffering is experienced by those who are good.

 The biblical concept of righteousness was rooted in the covenant-making God who had ordered creation for communal well-being, and the righteous were those who invested in the community, showing special concern for the poor and needy (see Job's description of his life in chapter 31).
 Their antithesis were the wicked, who were selfish and greedy.
 The Satan (or the Adversary) raises the question of whether there is such a thing as disinterested righteousness: if God rewards righteousness with prosperity, will men not act righteously from selfish motives?
 He asks God to test this by removing the prosperity of Job, the most righteous of all God's servants.